scsm-ua/kirtan-guide-en/songs/udilo-aruna-puraba-bhage.md

     udilo aruṇa pūraba-bhāge, dvija-maṇi gorā amani jāge, bhakata-samūha loiyā sāthe, gelā nagara-brāje

-Just before sunrise, as the eastern sky turned crim- son, the jewel of the twice-born, Śrī Gaurahari, awoke.
-Taking His devotees with Him He began the kīrtan, wan- dering through the countryside towns and villages.
+Just before sunrise, as the eastern sky turned crimson, the jewel of the twice-born, Śrī Gaurahari, awoke.
+Taking His devotees with Him He began the kīrtan, wandering through the countryside towns and villages.

 #### 2